AP Literature & Composition

 Grade Level: 11-12 (and strong 10th graders).
 Students are expected to take the AP Exam at the conclusion of the class.
 This is taken at a local testing center and entails a separate fee to the College Board.
 Details will be provided by the instructor.

 Prerequisites: Students should be strong readers, willing to work hard, and able to write grammatically correct, complete sentences.

-Required Materials: Literature: An Introduction to Fiction, Poetry, and Drama, 9thed (must be 9th ed), The British Tradition II: Poetry & Prose text, Poetry III text, Shakespeare’s Hamlet and Student Guide (Teacher Guide optional), Dickens’ Great Expectations (any published version is fine), C.S.
-Lewis’ The Great Divorce, and 5 Steps To a 5: AP English Literature (any edition between 2015-present).
+Required Materials: Literature: An Introduction to Fiction, Poetry, and Drama, 9thed (must be 9th ed), The British Tradition II: Poetry & Prose text, Poetry III text, Shakespeare’s Hamlet and Student Guide (Teacher Guide optional), Dickens’ Bleak House (any published version is fine), Frankenstein by Mary Shelley, and 5 Steps To a 5: AP English Literature (any edition between 2015-present).
 Students will also need a USB headset microphone (built-in microphones also work), and a journal.